 Negative: Scams, awful, terrible, rip-off, etc. are rarely terms that would generate a profit from your ad.
 Furthermore, they would likely have a terrible CTR.
 I suggest adding those negatives, as well.

-Automotive: I personally add car make and models, radiators, engines, etc. to certain industries in which crossover terms might occur, like air conditioning companies and home windows.
+Automotive: I personally add car makes and models, radiators, engines, etc. to certain industries in which crossover terms might occur, like air conditioning companies and home windows.

 Legal: Most industries won’t work with words like law, regulations, fines, etc.